 Taggert had taken to striking with his baton, but not all of the zombies fell to his blows as easily as had Nichols.
 Not all of the dead had decomposed so quickly as he had.

-The rotten ones, their brains bashed in easily enough, beneath Taggert’s baton, but the rest had thicker skulls.
-Roderick could see that Taggert was exhausted already.
+The olderolder ones, their heads bashed in easily enough beneath Taggert’s baton, but the freshly turned had thicker skulls.
+Roderick could see Taggert was already exhausted.
 His officers, having likewise expunged their limited supply of munitions had taken up Taggert’s strategy, battering the undead with their batons.
 Roderick wished for a baton himself.
 He found a small letter opener among the contents of Connor’s desk drawers; it was all he had to defend himself with.

 Some of the dead were on their hands and knees, crawling their way forward.
-These, Roderick dealt with himself, jamming the letter opener into their brittle skulls, or stomping on their heads with his bare feet.
-Their heads caved in beneath his feet as easily as squashing insects.
+These Roderick dealt with himself, jamming the letter opener into their brittle skulls, or stomping on their heads with his bare feet.
+Their heads caved in beneath his feet as easily as squasheded insects.
 He felt bile rise up in his throat, but he swallowed it and returned to his gruesome work.
 Thick blood spilled from the zombies, dark and rotten.
-Roderick’s feet were drenched in the vilest gore, and he worried there might be shards of bone cutting into his skin.
+Roderick’s feet were drenched in the vilest gore, and he thought hehe felt shards of bone cutting into his skin.
 He worried this affliction could be passed on through the blood.

 Like Taggert, Roderick was quickly becoming exhausted.
 He couldn’t keep this up for long.
 Soon enough, he’d tire, and when he did, the dead would be on him in an instant.
 They were slow, clumsy, and easily dispatched with a blow to the head, but they were relentless.
 And there were hundreds of them.